 - M.A. in English from Illinois State University

 - B.A. in English and Religion from the University of Iowa

 Purdue has published New Woman Writers, Authority, and the Body (Cambridge Scholars Publishing, 2009) with Stacey Floyd and a critical edition of Rosa Praed’s Fugitive Anne: A Romance of the Unexplored Bush (Valancourt, 2011).
 She has also published articles in various journals like The Latchkey: Journal of New Woman Studies and The Wilkie Collins Journal, and book collections.
-Her current research focuses on late 19th-century supernatural fiction, human-animal Studies, and eco-gothic fiction.
-She is editor of the journal Nineteenth-Century Gender Studies and is a board member for the British Women Writers Association.
-Purdue’s teaching specialties include 18th, 19th, and early 20th-century British literature, Gender Studies, Gothic literature, postcolonial literature and theory, and human-animal studies.
+Her current research focuses on late 19th-century supernatural fiction, Human-Animal Studies, and eco-gothic fiction.
+She is editor of the journal Nineteenth-Century Gender Studies (www.ncgsjournal.com) and is a board member for the British Women Writers Association.
+Purdue’s teaching specialties include 18th, 19th, and early 20th-century British literature, Gender Studies, Gothic literature, environmental humanities, and human-animal studies.